nasa/CARA_Analysis_Tools/README.md

 # CARA Analysis Tools

 This Software Development Kit (SDK) provides a set of tools and utilities that have been developed by NASA's Conjunction Assessment Risk Analysis (CARA) team.
 These tools and data products are designed to help users assess the risk of close approach events between Earth-orbiting satellites.
-This software is provided to the public under a NASA Open Source Software Agreement (see the `NOSA_GSC-18593-1.pdf` file to view the agreement).
+This software is provided to the public under several NASA Open Source Software Agreements (see the `NOSA_GSC-18593-1.pdf`, `NOSA_GSC-18848-1.pdf`, and `NOSA_GSC-19374-1.pdf` files to view the agreements).

 ## Directory/File Structure